-The Group decided to build its North American headquarters and a production facility in Little Rock, Arkansas (the "Little Rock Project").
-The implementation of the Little Rock Project is planned to be done via a newly established company, CZ-MFG, which is a wholly-owned subsidiary of CZ-US Holdings, Inc. According to the Group's plan, the facility is expected to manufacture, warehouse and distribute the Group's high-end, precision firearms, while employing up to 300 workers over the first five years of its operation.
+The Group decided to build its North American headquarters and a production facility in Little Rock, Arkansas.
+According to the Group's original plan, the facility is expected to manufacture, warehouse and distribute the Group's high-end, precision firearms, while employing up to 300 workers over the first five years of its operation.
 The State of Arkansas has agreed to support the building of the production facility with incentives including a training program, tax refund program, land donation program and, subject to fulfilment of the granted incentives conditions (in particular, defined job creation), a forgivable loan.
 The total amount of incentives is expected to exceed USD 23.4 million.
 The total area of the plot is approximately 260,000 m2 (2,798,617 ft2) and is subject to the land donation program.
 The planned logistics and manufacturing plant will be approximately 18,000 m2 (193,750 ft2).
 The Group estimates that the new manufacturing facility will significantly increase its current overall production capacity, which will help address the Group's current production capacity constraints relative to the demand for the Group's products in the U.S.

-The final business plan of the Little Rock Project was approved by the Issuer's Board of Directors on 2 July 2020.
-As of date of this Prospectus, the Group has all the necessary internal approvals to start construction of the Little Rock Project.
-At the same time, the Board of Directors of the Group decided in December 2020 to further postpone the process as the ongoing acquisition of COLT can potentially present a suitable medium term substitute to the Little Rock Project and could provide the Group with the needed additional production capacity in the US.
-Therefore, depending on the completion of the acquisition and integration of COLT, the Group will review its strategy of establishing production presence in the U.S. The Group currently estimates that the COLT acquisition could result in the Little Rock being postponed by approximately three to five years.
-See "- Recent Developments - Acquisition of COLT" above.
+The Group has received all the necessary internal approvals to start construction of the Little Rock Project.
+However, the Board of Directors of the Group decided in December 2020 to further postpone the process as the Colt Acquisition presented a suitable medium-term substitute to the Little Rock Project and provide the Group with the needed additional production capacity in the U.S. Following the successful completion of the Colt Acquisition, Group intends to focus all efforts on successful managing the Group's integration process of Colt.
+The Group currently estimates that the Colt Acquisition could result in the Little Rock Project being postponed by approximately three to five years.